Fragtality/FenixQuartz/README.md

 RunIf1=READY,KILL,X:\PATH\YOU\USED\PilotsDeck_FNX2PLD.exe
 ```
 But you can also start/stop it manually when MSFS is running (finished loading to the Menu)!<br/>
 If you want to start/stop it manually (or Need to restart it), I provided a Powershell-Script [here](https://github.com/Fragtality/PilotsDeck_FNX/blob/master/Restart-PilotsDeckFNX.ps1).
 You need to change the Path to the Binary in the Script before it can do anything useful.
+Don't restart it in Flight unless you really need to!
 <br/><br/>

 # Usage